Where is Budapest Hungary

 All kinds of fun available here from the beautiful parks, islands, spas, open beaches till all kinds of sports, boat rides, cave visits, Castle visits, mountain hiking, water sports, horse riding and hard to name all the possibilities easily provided here.
 Budapest has a zoo, romantic castle, beatiful lakes, very nice food and wine.
 All kinds of fancy staff life shooting with real guns, water slides, Gokart fields, ruin pubs can be find here.

-There are many games available in the city designed especially for tourists, like finding out how to escape from a room, learning the Hungarian languages, which is quite difficult and perhaps funny as well for tourists, team games, and other fun stuffs.
+There are many games available in the city designed especially for tourists, like finding out how to escape from a room, learning the Hungarian language, which is pretty difficult and perhaps funny as well for tourists, team games, and other fun stuffs.

-There are many bus rides available, one of them even manage to go in the water, the same bus which goes in the streets of the city.
+There are many bus rides available, one of them even manage to go in the water, the same bus which goes in the streets of the city, see the picture below.
+The bus starts at the land after go in the water and after returns to the land as well.

 See some option below in detail:

 In Budapest there are several caves can be found.
 The most known and popular are the Palvolgyi and Szemlohegyi caves.
-Both can be found in North Buda area near Szepvolgyi (Beautiful valley) street.
+Both can be found in North Buda area near Szepvolgyi (Beautiful valley) street, at the bottom of Buda hills.
 The Palvolgyi is a stalactite cave, which is incredible long.
 The paved and lit up visitor area is 400m, but goes up and down.
+Some warm clothes is needed even in summer because the temperature is usually 12 Celsius.
+A good pair of shoes is also useful, even the visitor area is fully paved with concrete stairs and lighted up as well.

 Budapest is the city of music